 Officers, Committee Chairs and Class Parents are recruited in early March for the following school year.
 Click here for more information on these opportunities to get involved.

-Parent volunteers who want to assist the Music, Theater, Dance, and Visual Arts departments with performances, art exhibits, recitals, and more.
+We welcome parent volunteers who want to assist the Music, Theater, Dance, and Visual Arts departments with performances, art exhibits, recitals, and more.
 If interested, please contact Zac McBee.

 This group supports the Athletic Department by helping organize the preseason Upper School athlete/family BBQ (August), Sport Recognition Nights (Nov., Feb., June), and organizing team parents and snack shack volunteers.